 Exam Weightage: 17-20% | Class periods ~ 18-20

-Unit 6 is one of the most important units in the AP Calculus AB course.
+This unit is one of the most important units in the AP Calculus AB course.
 In this unit, you’ll learn the relationship between differentiation and integration using the Fundamental Theorem of Calculus.
 Just as differentiation determines instantaneous rate of change at a point, integration determines the accumulation of change over an interval.
 This unit forms the foundation for future units in this course because you’ll have to deploy the concept of Integration to various realistic and geometric applications.

 The big ideas explored in this unit: